|Nutritional Guidelines (per serving)|

 - Optional: kochukaru (chili powder)

-Mix sliced radish with the soy sauce, sesame oil, garlic, ginger, and pepper.
+Make the seasoned radish: Mix the sliced radish with the soy sauce, sesame oil, garlic, ginger, and pepper.

-Remove ribs from pot and rinse any scum or oil off in cold water.
+Remove the ribs from the pot and rinse off any scum or oil in cold water.

-Add the seasoned radish and the salt to the soup pot and cook for an additional 10 minutes.
+Add the seasoned radish and the 2 tsp. salt to the soup pot and cook for an additional 10 minutes.

 Add the noodles and cook for another 4 minutes.